-- 1. An employee is entitled to six weeks of leave in the event of adoption or when a foster child is admitted for permanent care and education, which leave can be taken during the period stipulated in the Work and Care Act. - 2.
+- An employee is entitled to six weeks of leave in the event of adoption or when a foster child is admitted for permanent care and education, which leave can be taken during the period stipulated in the Work and Care Act. - 2.
 No salary is received during this leave, unless the employer has laid down further rules as a supplement to the benefits under the Work and Care Act.
 The Work and Care Act entitles the employee to benefits.

-Section 4 Parental leave on continued payment of wages
+Section 4 Parental leave on continued partial payment of wages

-Article 4.13 Parental leave on continued payment of wages
+Article 4.13 Parental leave on continued partial payment of wages

-The provisions of this Section concern the entitlement to parental leave on (partial) pay.
+The provisions of this Section concern the entitlement to parental leave on partial pay over part of the statutory entitlement to unpaid parental leave as stipulated in the Work and Care Act.
 The provisions in the Work and Care Act apply to the entitlement to unpaid parental leave, for which purpose the total entitlement to parental leave must never exceed that provided for in the Work and Care Act.